What is EXCEL RIGHT FUNCTION

 To learn how to use the RIGHT function in Excel, you need to understand its syntax and arguments:

-- text A text or number from which you want to extract some characters.
+- text: A text or number from which you want to extract characters.

-- num_char Number of characters you want to extract.
+- [num_char]: A number of characters you want to extract.

-- You will get an #Value! error on using negative numbers in num_char.
+- You will get a #VALUE! error on using negative numbers in num_char.

 - If you skip specifying num_char, it will assume 1 as default.

-- You can’t refer to more than one cell.
-If you do that it will return the characters from the top-left cell of the range.
+- You can’t refer to more than one cell and if you do that, it will return the characters from the top-left cell of the range.

 To master the RIGHT function we need to try it out in an example and below is one which you can try out:

 In the below example, we have extracted 6 characters using the right function.
 If you know, how many characters you need to extract from the string, you can simply extract them by using a number.

 Now, if you look at the below example, where we have to extract the last name from the cell, but we are not confirmed about the number of characters in the last name.